Compositional Thermostatics: Entropy maximization

 \section{Entropy maximization}

 It is well known that a system in thermodynamic equilibrium maximizes entropy subject to the constraints imposed on its states.
 The key insight behind our approach is that the constraints used in entropy maximization are typically \emph{parameterized}.
-For instance, in a the system with two components that are constrained to have a fixed total energy, the total energy parameterizes this constraint.
+For instance, in the system with two components that are constrained to have a fixed total energy, the total energy parameterizes this constraint.
 The formal structure that describes a parameterized collection of constraints is a convex relation $R \ins X \times Y$.
 This convex relation assigns to each $y \in Y$ a constrained set $\set{ x \in X \st (x, y) \in R}$.
+In the example of a two-component system with a fixed total energy, $X = X_1 \times X_2$ is the convex set of states of the whole system, while $Y$ is the set of possible energies, and $(x,y) \in R$ when the total energy of both components equals $y$.

 Recall that convex spaces and convex relations form a category $\convrelC$.
 We use this category to formalize this application of the maximum entropy principle by constructing a functor

 sending any convex space $X$ to the set of all concave functions $S \maps X \to \extreal$.
 Then, given a concave function $S \maps X \to \extreal$ and a convex relation $R \ins X \times Y$, we define the function $R_*S \maps Y \to \extreal$ by